Digital transformation continues to gain significant momentum in 2020. What are the big trends global businesses are tackling, so far?

 Enterprise data centres will soon be a thing of the past

-2019 and 2020 are expected to be the year of the public cloud.
+2020 is expected to be another major year for the public cloud business model.

 DXC Technology predicts a shift away from traditional enterprise data centre workloads to multi-tenant data centres hosted in public cloud services such as Amazon Web Services (AWS), Microsoft Azure and Google Cloud.